 Closing your oldest credit card can reduce the length of your credit history

 The length of your credit history accounts for 15 percent of your FICO credit score.
-It’s worth noting that you probably won’t see the effect on your credit score right away, since closed credit accounts still contribute to your FICO credit score until they fall off your credit report—which could be as long as 10 years from now.
+It’s worth noting that you probably won’t see the effect on your credit score right away, since closed credit accounts still contribute to your FICO credit score until they fall off your credit report — which could be as long as 10 years.

-How much does closing a credit card hurt your credit?
-It’s hard to say for sure.
 If you continue to use your other credit accounts responsibly by making on-time payments every month, maintaining a low credit utilization ratio and paying off your balances regularly, your credit score probably won’t take much of a hit.
-A person with a positive credit history is likely still going to have a positive credit history even if they close one of their older credit cards.
+If you have a positive credit history, you’ll likely still have a positive credit history even if you close one of your older credit cards.

 Is closing a credit card going to majorly damage your credit score?
 Not necessarily, but that doesn’t mean it’s always your best option.
-Here are five reasons you shouldn’t close a credit card:
+Here are several reasons you shouldn’t close a credit card:

-- Your credit score is right on the edge of the good credit range and you don’t want to risk dropping into the fair credit range.
+- Your credit score is right on the edge of the good credit range, and you don’t want to risk it dropping into the fair credit range.

-- You’re planning on applying for a mortgage and you don’t want to risk losing any credit score points.
+- You’re planning to apply for a mortgage and you don’t want to risk losing any credit score points.

 - The credit card you’re thinking about closing is your oldest credit card and you don’t want to risk shortening the length of your credit history.

-- You have a lot of outstanding balances on your credit cards and closing one card will reduce your available credit to the point where it has a serious negative effect on your credit utilization ratio.
+- You have a lot of outstanding balances on your credit cards and closing one card will reduce your available credit to the point where it will have a serious negative effect on your credit utilization ratio.

-- You don’t really have a good reason for closing the credit card (you just don’t use it as often as you use your other cards).
+- You don’t have a good reason for closing the credit card — you just don’t use it as often as you use your other cards.

 Despite the potential downsides of closing a credit card, there are some very good reasons to close a credit card.
-Here are five reasons you might want to close a credit card:
+Here are several reasons you might want to close a credit card: